 And whoso shall ask it in my name in faith, they shall cast out devils; they shall heal the sick; they shall cause the blind to receive their sight, and the deaf to hear, and the dumb to speak, and the lame to walk.”
 D&C 35:8 – 9

-Other miracles have to do with the mighty change of heart that comes to us individually as we experience the sanctifying influence of the Holy Ghost.
+There are other kind of miracles.
+These miracles have to do with the mighty change of heart that comes to us individually as we experience the sanctifying influence of the Holy Ghost.

 “Therefore they were called after this holy order, and were sanctified, and their garments were washed white through the blood of the Lamb.